CSB5/OPERA-MS/README.md

 8) [MUMmer](http://mummer.sourceforge.net/) - (tested with version 3.23)
 9) [Pilon](https://github.com/broadinstitute/pilon/wiki) - (tested with version 1.22)

-If a pre-built software does not work on the user's machine, OPERA-MS will check if the tool is present in the user's PATH.
-However, the version of the software may be different than the one packaged.
-Alternatively, to specify a different directory for the dependency, a link to the software may be placed in the __utils__ folder.
+If a pre-built program does not work on the user's machine, OPERA-MS will check if the program is present in the user's PATH.
+However, the version of the program may be different than the one packaged.
+Alternatively, to specify a different directory for the dependency, a link to the program may be placed in the __utils__ folder.

 OPERA-MS and its dependencies required C++, Java, Python, R and Perl, and use the following Perl modules (installed using [cpanm](https://metacpan.org/pod/distribution/App-cpanminus/bin/cpanm)):